v19msheikh/Project1_Write-a-Data-Science-Blog-Post/README.md

 # Stack OverFlow Developers Survey, 2017

 ## Objectives
+- What was the developers Profession and formal education ?
+- which Countries data was collected from during survey?
+- How satisfied were the working professionals?
 - How education may influence the salary?
-- Gender Ratio of developers across the globe
 - The rate of increase in salary with the years of experience
-- More Languages = More Money?

 ## Summary
 ## 1. How education may influence the salary?